-A new foreign investment bill will impact venture capital and the U.S. startup ecosystem
+A new foreign investment bill will impact venture capital and the US startup ecosystem

 NVCA secured hard-fought changes to FIRRMA to lessen the impact on our industry.
 The bill has come a long way from when it was introduced.
 For example, under the original version we were concerned foreign LPs might need to file with CFIUS because they would not meet the exemption for passive investment.
 Furthermore, a sizeable chunk of foreign direct investments into startups would be picked up by the bill.
 Fortunately, key changes were made in the end.

-Ultimately under FIRRMA the government will now be able to review—and potentially reject—any investment by a foreign entity in a critical technology company that gives the foreign entity:
+Ultimately, under FIRRMA, the government will now be able to review — and potentially reject — any investment by a foreign entity in a critical technology company that gives the foreign entity:

-- access to any material nonpublic technical information of the company;
+- access to any material non-public technical information of the company;

 - membership or observer rights on the company’s board or equivalent governing body; or